MathewHDYT/Unity-Audio-Manager/_docs/documentation/audiosource/add_sound_from_path.md

 ---
 layout: default
 title: Add Sound From Path
-parent: Documentation
+parent: AudioSource
 ---

 ## Play At Time Stamp
 **What it does:**
-Adds the given sound to the list of possible playable sounds and returns an AudioError (see [Possible Errors](https://mathewhdyt.github.io/Unity-Audio-Manager/#possible-errors)), showing wheter and how adding the sound from the given path failed.
+Adds the given sound to the list of possible playable sounds and returns an AudioError (see [Possible Errors](https://mathewhdyt.github.io/Unity-Audio-Manager/docs/documentation/index/#possible-errors)), showing wheter and how adding the sound from the given path failed.

 **How to call it:**
 - ```SoundName``` is the ```name``` the new sound should have